 This 18-acre sample of river island habitat is located in Pine Creek -- 2.5 miles north of the intersection of U.S. 220 and Route 44, northwest of Jersey Shore.

 This 3,700-acre wild area north of Slate Run is traversed by a portion of the Black Forest Trail.
 It is truly a place to “get away from it all.”

 Wolf Run Wild Area

-This wild area contains some of the most remote reaches in the Tiadaghton State Forest and at 6,900 acres it is quite extensive.
+This wild area contains some of the most remote reaches in Tiadaghton State Forest, and at 6,900 acres, is extensive.
 The Golden Eagle Trail provides access to the western portion of the wild area and to Wolf Run itself.

 Wolf Run Wild Area Fact Sheet (PDF)